nickgaya/autohalt/README.md

 # AutoHalt

-A web extension to turn off autoplaying of suggested content on YouTube and other sites.
+A web extension to turn off autoplaying of suggested content on YouTube, Gfycat, and Twitch.

+## Overview

-Some websites with media content have an "autoplay next" feature to automatically begin playing related content after the end of the content the user has selected.
+Some websites with media content have an "autoplay next" feature to automatically begin playing related content after user-selected content.
 Some users may consider this an anti-feature designed to prolong engagement without the user's consent.
 AutoHalt seeks to turn off such functionality by default, putting control back in the user's hands.

 AutoHalt works by scanning the website's user interface for an element such as a checkbox or button that can be clicked to disable autoplay.
-The extension does not modify the page's structure or content.
+The extension only simulates user interactions and does not directly modify the page's structure or content.

+Functionality for each site can be enabled or disabled individually in the extension preferences.

 ## Supported websites

-AutoHalt currently only supports the websites listed below.
+AutoHalt currently supports the following websites.
 This list may be expanded in future versions.

 * **YouTube**: Turns the "Autoplay" switch to off.
 The user can manually re-enable autoplay by clicking the switch again.
 If viewing a playlist or